-National capital region (NCR) is a multi-state region with the National Capital as its centre.
-This region, spread over an area of about 35,000 km2, comprises the entire National Capital territory of Delhi and some parts of the neighboring states of Haryana, Uttar Pradesh and Rajasthan.
+The national capital region (NCR) is a multi-state region with the National Capital as its centre.
+This region, spread over an area of about 35,000 km2, comprises the entire National Capital Territory of Delhi and some parts of the neighbouring states of Haryana, Uttar Pradesh and Rajasthan.

-The National Capital Region Planning Board (NCRPB), in order to enhance the connectivity within the NCR, has proposed to connect urban, industrial (SEZs/industrial parks), regional and sub-regional centers through a fast rail based Regional Rapid Transit System (RRTS).
+The National Capital Region Planning Board (NCRPB), in order to enhance the connectivity within the NCR, has proposed to connect urban, industrial (SEZs/industrial parks), regional and sub-regional centres through a fast rail-based Regional Rapid Transit System (RRTS).

-The objective of this system is to reduce dependence of commuters on road based transportation.
+The objective of this system is to reduce the dependence of commuters on road-based transportation.

 The country’s first Regional Rapid Transit System (RRTS) is set to use an advanced signalling and train control system.

 According to the NCRTC, the RRTS will adopt a modern European Train Control System Level 2 signalling over the long-term evolution communication backbone with the adoption of state-of-art Hybrid Level 3.

 The adoption of this signalling technology adds to the distinction of RRTS, as the first technologically advanced rail network in India will be operational with a design speed of 180 km/hr.